5. If you’re not willing to confess Christ publicly, you cannot be saved.

 Regardless, the passage itself clearly says that believing is what justifies a person before God.
 A public confession of Christ is very important, but the importance is not related to our eternal salvation.
 Upon trusting Christ, we receive His gift of eternal life.
 By confessing Christ consistently and unashamedly, we experience victory over sin and gain eternal reward when we see the Savior face-to-face.

-Consider giving a series of messages addressing the above five things God never said.
+Consider giving a series of messages addressing these misconceptions of God.
 You may free people up to evangelize—and encourage them to do it out of grace, not guilt.